FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Gut Health and the Perfect Diet

-To support a healthy and diverse microbiome, the perfect diet should be rich in dietary fibre, prebiotics, and probiotics.
-Fibre acts as fuel for beneficial bacteria and is found abundantly in vegetables, fruits, legumes, nuts, seeds, and whole grains.
-Prebiotics—specific types of fibre found in foods like garlic, onions, leeks, asparagus, and bananas—promote the growth of good bacteria.
-Probiotics, found in fermented foods such as sauerkraut, kimchi, kefir, yoghurt, and miso, help introduce and maintain healthy bacterial populations in the gut.
+Key Nutrients for a Healthy MicrobiomeA diet that supports gut health should include dietary fibre, prebiotics and probiotics.
+Fibre provides fuel for beneficial bacteria and is found in vegetables, fruits, legumes, nuts, seeds and whole grains.
+Prebiotics, found in foods such as garlic, onions, leeks, asparagus and bananas, help beneficial bacteria grow.
+Probiotics, found in fermented foods including sauerkraut, kimchi, kefir, yoghurt and miso, help maintain healthy bacterial populations.

 Perfect Diet Gut Health